 About Phil Holland

 Philip Holland, Adjunct Professor of Creative Writing at Emerson College, has published short stories in the Cimarron Review, Cottonwood, Artisan, and The Worcester Review, among others.
-He is also an interdisciplinary instructor for the MFA program at Lesley University, where he teaches a workshop in flash fiction and has supervised independent studies in beginning to advanced fiction writingNotice: Sorry, but registration is now closed.
+He was a finalist in the 2012 Glimmer Train Short Fiction Award, and his story "Mentor" was nominated for a Pushcart Prize.
+He is also an interdisciplinary instructor for the MFA program at Lesley University, where he teaches a workshop in flash fiction and has supervised independent studies in beginning to advanced fiction writingRegistration opens Friday, 24 October 2014